Aid Programs - Graduate Students

 Unsubsidized Stafford Loan

 A variable interest loan available to degree seeking students enrolled at least half-time (5 or more graduate level credit hours), not based on financial need.
 The interest rate changes every July 1st and will be charged from the time the loan is disbursed until it is paid in full.
 The interest can be paid while the student is still in school.
 Repayment of principal and interest begins 6 months after enrollment ceases to be at least half-time.
-The current interest rate on this loan is 6.6%.
+The interest rate for loans disbursed 7/1/2020 - 6/30/2021 is 4.30%.
+The interest rate for loans disbursed 7/1/2021 - 6/30/2022 is 5.28%.

 MAXIMUM LOAN LIMITS for an ACADEMIC YEAR: